Sunday, December 23, 2007

 But the ease and fluidity of Mr. Morgan's playing do not entirely conceal its turbulent depth.
 There's a lifetime of hard work and hard knocks behind every spiraling phrase.

 Mr. Morgan fought heroin addiction for a long stretch of his life, finally going straight in the 1980s.
-That victory speaks to redemption and resolve.
-I believe I can hear those qualities — tempered by sharp beauty — resonate throughout Mr. Morgan's music.
+That victory speaks to redemption and resolve — against his own personal demons and those inflicted upon him.
+I believe I can hear those qualities — tempered by a sharp beauty — resonate throughout Mr. Morgan's music.

 So, "kiss the kids and wake the neighbors."
 Life is too tenuous not to.